(Yes, it is possible!)

 I was looking for a game-based learning project for iThrive and knew we needed a special game that would authentically invite teens to explore their own emotions alongside a compelling character study.
-Paul and Matt knew they wanted to create a classroom curriculum for What Remains of Edith Finch almost immediately.
+Paul and Matt knew they wanted to create a classroom unit for What Remains of Edith Finch almost immediately.

 What Remains of Edith Finch is a game that follows a girl who is exploring the history of her family through the home that she grew up in.
 The game invites players to a safe place to explore and learn, while also leaving them feeling humbled and mesmerized by the vast world around them.
-There’s so much in this game for students to immerse themselves in, (thank you, creative director, Ian Dallas and the team at Giant Sparrow!) and that inspired us to design a curriculum that would measure up.
+There’s so much in this game for students to immerse themselves in, (thank you, creative director, Ian Dallas and the team at Giant Sparrow!) and that inspired us to design a teaching unit that would measure up.
 Matt believes that video games are the “storytelling mediums of the 21st century,” and in that spirit, Museum of Me gives students and teachers a way to discuss identity and build on social and emotional skills that are of grave importance beyond the classroom.

 GBL + SEL + ELA + UDL

-We embraced the rich interactive narrative of What Remains of Edith Finch and knew it would be an ideal catalyst for a game-based learning (GBL) unit on identity exploration, one of the pillars of the resilience framework for SEL, created by iThrive advisor Dr. Rachel Poliner.
-To design the learning objectives underlying the curriculum we gave equal weight to the game, and standards for both English Language Arts (ELA) and SEL.
+We embraced the rich interactive narrative of What Remains of Edith Finch and knew it would be an ideal catalyst for a game-based learning (GBL) unit on identity exploration, one of the pillars of the resilience framework for SEL, cited and used by iThrive advisor Dr. Rachel Poliner.
+To design the learning objectives underlying the study we gave equal weight to the game, and standards for both English Language Arts (ELA) and SEL.
 We landed on a set of learning objects that include exploring identity and character, comparing and contrasting public and personal narratives, examining how possessions represent and maybe even misrepresent aspects of identity, and reflection on self.

 We used the principles of universal design for learning (UDL) to design the activities and assessments that comprise the lessons.
 We worked hard to make sure our design choices took into consideration our understanding that each teen develops differently and engages with concepts from different access points.
 It was very important for us to create opportunities to engage all students deeply in a compelling learning experience, driven by their own interests and ideas.
-Learning scientist and universal design for learning expert (and an advisor on the curriculum), Dr. Gabrielle Schlichtmann of EdTogether remarked, “The curriculum authors have worked to build a flexible experience so that teachers can meet the needs of all students – there are many ways for students to access the content, show what they know, and engage in deeper learning.”
+Learning scientist and universal design for learning expert (and an advisor on the unit), Dr. Gabrielle Schlichtmann of EdTogether remarked, “The curriculum authors have worked to build a flexible experience so that teachers can meet the needs of all students – there are many ways for students to access the content, show what they know, and engage in deeper learning.”

 The Museum of Me’s multi-method assessments happen when students create artifacts both in and outside of class.
 In one assignment students read “Chameleon” and reflect on their own relationship with an item of clothing or some other status-oriented possession that projects identity.
 They then create two 30-second vlogs introducing two items that express their identity or that are attached to a meaningful personal story.
 One vlog is to be public facing and the other is to be private.
 As students analyze the process of creating publicly- versus privately-facing vlogs, they consider what identity is and how might its expression change depending on the audience.